aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/couchbase-source.md

     connector**.

     :::tip
-    If you\'re using Aiven for Apache Kafka, topics will not be created automatically.
+    If you're using Aiven for Apache Kafka, topics will not be created automatically.
 Either create them manually following the `database.server.name.schema_name.table_name` naming pattern or
     enable the `kafka.auto_create_topics_enable` advanced parameter.